Shazeeda/stolen-bot-example/README.md

+SIU Stolen Vehicle Automation Bot — Overview
-I built this bot to simulate how State Farm bots operate across ECS, Splunk, and Power Automate.
-It handles a stolen vehicle claim under SIU review, generates file notes, flags missing evidence, and outputs a structured log and task list—just like ServiceNow would.
-This improves claim accuracy, reduces human error, and ensures investigators don’t miss key tasks in high-risk cases.
+I built this bot to simulate how automation tools at State Farm work across ECS, Splunk, and Power Automate.

-This automation bot helps State Farm reduce claim handling time, improves documentation accuracy, and ensures no key investigative steps are missed.
-That means fewer unnecessary payouts, better fraud detection, and more consistent audit trails — all of which translate to cost savings and better claim outcomes.

-This bot simulates a Power Automate-style intelligent assistant for the Special Investigation Unit (SIU) at an insurance company—designed to streamline the handling of stolen vehicle claims under investigation.
+It’s designed to support the Special Investigation Unit (SIU) by streamlining the handling of stolen vehicle claims.

-It processes claim data, generates ECS-style notes, maintains checklist audit logs (like Splunk), and simulates a ServiceNow-style task tracking system for adjusters and SIU reps.

-What This Bot Does
+What the Bot Does
-When a claim is assigned to SIU for a stolen vehicle:
+When a stolen vehicle claim is assigned to SIU, the bot:

-It acts like a Power Automate flow:
-Processes structured claim data (from claimData.json) Evaluates red flags and required documentation Generates tailored checklists and ECS-style updates
+Processes claim data (from claimData.json)

-It mimics Splunk logging:
+Generates ECS-style file notes
+Flags missing evidence or red flags
+Builds a tailored checklist
-Outputs a detailed, structured JSON log (checklist-log.json) Can be used for tracking bot runs or audit reporting
+Outputs task recommendations like a ServiceNow queue Logs everything in a structured JSON file (checklist-log.json) — similar to Splunk tracking

-It simulates ServiceNow task creation:
-Suggests next-step tasks based on missing evidence or red flags Could be connected to a real task engine or used to simulate it in interviews
+Why It Matters
+Reduces claim handling time
+Improves documentation accuracy
+Prevents missed investigative steps
+Enhances fraud detection
+Creates consistent audit trail
+All of this translates to fewer unnecessary payouts, more efficient claims, and cost savings for State Farm.

 claimData.json
 “This is the mock claim input.
 It represents what data might come into a workflow — things like whether the police report was filed, if the title was submitted, whether keys were provided, etc.”